-Processing math is controlled by \mathfontcontrol, a numeric bitset parameter.
+This means that processing math is controlled by \mathfontcontrol, a numeric bitset parameter.
 The recommended bits are marked with a star but it really depends on the macro package to set up the machinery well.
 Of course one can just enable all and see what happens.